ruhtrArthur/Multi-Armed-Bandits-Cryptocurrency/README.md

 Things like Block chain, Bitcoin, Bitcoin cash, Ethereum, etc are constantly coming in the articles I read.
 I came across Multi-Armed Bandits in my Experiment Design class and want to see how I can optimize cryptocurrency portfolio return using multi-armed bandits. <br>

-#### Process - Feature Engineering:

-1. Cleaning and extracting variables to convert them to numeric values
-2. Frequency encoding for some variables
-3. One-hot encoding the categorical variables
-4. Balanced the dataset
+#### Process:

+I performed 500 rounds of simulations to determine which arm has the highest return in each simulation.
+In each bandit approach, I balanced between exploitation and exploration to maximize our cumulative return and minimize the regret.
+For each simulation, I assumed I invested $1 per day on a single token and determine how much return it can generated with that single token using different bandit algorithms.

-#### Data Modeling:
+#### Algorithms Used:

-Pipeline
-1. Simple Imputer with strategy='median'
-2. Models fitted - Regularized Linear Regression, Decision Tree, Random Forest, Gradient Boosting
-3. Hyperparameters tuning
+1. Epsilon Greedy
+2. Softmax
+3. Upper Confidence Bound
+4. Thompson Sampling

-#### Model Evaluation:
+#### Evaluation:

-Compared various fitted model on basis on evaluation of validation set on metric: RMSE
+Compared various fitted model on basis on evaluation of validation set on metric: cumulative reward/return

 #### Conclusion:

-1. Gradient Boost outperformed the other models (Linear Regressions, Random Forest, XGBoost and Gradient Boost) for travel time prediction. <br>
-2. Noises significantly impact results.
-By dropping misleading outliers, RMSE dropped over 75%.
-Consider changing evaluation metrics. <br>
-3. Cross Validation on tree-based Spark ML takes long time, potentially due to how Spark ML optimizes splits of continuous variables. (approximating quantile instead of using exact splits) <br>
-4. For Bike Riders : Optimize path according to duration <br>
-5. For Bike Sharing Service Company: maintain the system in a balanced state (optimize docks for different stations)
+After 500 rounds of simulations, the upper confidence bound algorithm gave us the highest reward out of the four algorithms.